vhawk19/Py_Primer/Functions/3_Lambda_Expressions.md

 filter()
 ---
 It receives a function and an iterable object as arguments.
-The function should return a true or false value.
-U will get back only those elements as results which when passed through the function return True.
+The function should return a True or False value.
+You will get back only those elements as results which when passed through the function return True.

 ### Example: